miso-lims/walkthroughs/tutorial-detailed-samples.md

 1. Go to the _Samples_ list page.
 1. Hover your mouse over the question mark icon beside the _Search_ box.
 The list of search terms that you can use is displayed.
 1. Click the question mark icon.
-A dialog appears detailing the search syntax in more detail.
+A dialog appears describing the search syntax in more detail.
 1. Click the _X_ in the top right corner of the dialog to dismiss it.
 1. In the _Search_ box, type `PROJ entered:today is:real`, replacing `PROJ` with the short name of your own project, and hit _Enter_ on your keyboard.
 All of the samples you created in your